percwg/perc-wg/double/draft-ietf-perc-double.md

 When using RTX [@RFC4588] with double, the cached payloads MUST be the encrypted packets with the bits that are sent over the wire to the other side.
-When encrypting a retransmission packet, it MUST be encrypted as a repair packet.
+When encrypting a retransmission packet, it MUST be encrypted as a repair mode packet.

 ## RED